lara-zeus/bolt/docs/add-fields.md

 }
 ```

-### disable options tab
+### Disable the options tab
-if your field doesn't have any options you can disable the options tab by removing the method `getOptions`, or return false:
+if your field doesn't have any options, you can turn off the options tab by removing the method `getOptions` or returning false:
 ```php
 public function hasOptions(): bool
 {